trevorjay/marios-binary-factory/README.md

 mame -rompath . gnw_mickdon
 ```

-Note that I haven't found a way to launch modified ROMs via the GUI.
-However, if you launch the ROM directly from the command line as I've done here, you'll be given a chance to type "OK" despite the fact that the ROM hash doesn't match `mame`'s expectations.
+Note that I haven't found a way to launch original ROMs via the GUI.
+However, you can do so with the command line.
+If you launch the ROM directly from the command line as I've done here, you'll be given a chance to type "OK" and run despite the hash not being what `mame` expects.

-The test ROM should work with any SM510-based system (not just "Mickey & Donald") and should flash every (non-bs) LCD segment all at once.
+The test ROM should work with any SM510-based system (not just "Mickey & Donald") for which overlay art is available and should flash every (non-bs) LCD segment all at once.
+The filenames of the ROM to replace and the SVG to include will change from system to system.

 ## Features

 ### Comments

 ```
-; comments begin with ;
+; Comments begin with ; and continue to the end of the line.
-        SKIP ; comments should be able to follow any other content
+        SKIP ; Comments should be able to follow any other content.
 ```

 ### Global Labels